opencast/opencast/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] pass automated tests
 * [ ] have a clean commit history
 * [ ] [have proper commit messages (title and body) for all commits](https://medium.com/@steveamaza/e028865e5791)
+* [ ] explain why it needs to be merged into the legacy branch, if it is targeting the legacy branch